bsdimp/mk211bsd/tests.md

 Now that all the patches apply w/o error, I've narrowed the scope of this test.
 The test is to grep for the words offset or fuzz in the log files:

         % egrep 'Hunk.*offset|fuzz' log/*
-        log/107.log:Hunk #1 succeeded at 53 with fuzz 1 (offset -6 lines).
         log/124.log:Hunk #1 succeeded at 69 with fuzz 1 (offset 2 lines).
         log/124.log:Hunk #1 succeeded at 55 (offset 1 line).
         log/142.log:Hunk #1 succeeded at 50 with fuzz 2 (offset 8 lines).